 - Improved Grassland Soils: Between £28/ha and £58/ha, also dependent on activity level.
 The introductory level includes activity such as producing a soil management plan, while the intermediate level includes herbal leys on at least 15% of land;

-- Moorland and Rough Grazing: £148 fixed per agreement/year, plus an additional variable payment rate of £6.45/ha for the introductory level.
+- Moorland and Rough Grazing: The draft amounts are as follows, £148 fixed per agreement/year, plus an additional variable payment rate of £6.45/ha for the introductory level.
 An intermediate and advance level will follow later in the rollout.

 The Sustainable Farming Incentive

 The Sustainable Farming Incentive is the UK's post-Brexit answer to the European Common Agricultural Policy’s (CAP’s) Basic Payments Scheme (BPS), and the first of the environmental land management schemes to come.

 "It [the SFI] focuses on soil health because the health of our soils is critical to improving both biodiversity, water quality and the production of a healthy crop," Eustice said in his speech.